 Are there any fun facts or things the general public may not already know about the park or location that you’d like to share with us?

-“Portal Slice” by Robert Irwin weighs 83 tons (165,500 lbs.) and was removed by unbolting the artwork from the foundation and cutting over the original welds with a plasma torch, creating 20 segments, each 30-feet long.
+“Portal Park Piece (Slice)” by Robert Irwin weighs 83 tons (165,500 lbs.) and was removed by unbolting the artwork from the foundation and cutting over the original welds with a plasma torch, creating 20 segments, each 30-feet long.
 Each piece was then lifted by a crane with only two magnetic clamps set directly on the steel.
 The pieces were labeled and placed onto racks and transported to a City of Dallas facility where they will be restored.

-“Portal Slice” will come back when the park is complete — but it won’t be quite the same.
+“Portal Park Slice” will come back when the park is complete — but it won’t be quite the same.
 It will be re-positioned and slightly transformed based on the artist’s new vision.